Updated: Sep 9

 Subscribe to Mogami's Newsletter that includes our "Ikigai Spotlight Series", where we interview Japanese individuals on their Ikigai.
 For a LIMITED time only, you can also gain access to our FREE Ikigai Guide

-My Ikigai deep-dive Skillshare Course
+My Ikigai deep-dive Skillshare Course (one more FREE access with link)

 The reflection and journey of the other pieces guide us to a life of ikigai.
 Ikigai is a journey, not a destination.
 It is the outcome of being able to live as your authentic self in your everyday life.